-At the Little Musical Caravan I believe that music therapy work has a very important role to play in expanding our understanding of when, how and why music can be an effective tool in supporting people.
+At the Little Musical Caravan we believe that music therapy research has a very important role to play in expanding our understanding of when, how and why music can be an effective tool in supporting people.

 Collaborative Article: Music therapy in time of pandemic

 Ben and his animals: Creating a playful space for music-making and learning during lockdown

 During lockdown my youngest son Ben and I were lucky enough to be involved (as child participant and Mum participant) in an online music-making project initiated by Associate Professor Daphne Rickson (NZSM) in collaboration with Awhi-at-Home.
 We worked with final year music therapy student Carlos Riegelhaupt Landreani and Associate Professor Sarah Hoskyns (NZSM) to create an online music-making space using Zoom.
 The four of us wrote a piece about this delightful project for inclusion in a broader collaborative article – Music therapy in time of pandemic: Experiences of telehealth, self-care, and resource-oriented practice during COVID-19 in New Zealand.

 Read our collaborative piece in the 2020 edition of NZJMT: Music therapy in time of pandemic

 Case Study on inclusive practice to support a child with selective mutism

 Developing a sense of belonging: A case study on the use of peer inclusion to support a child with Selective Mutism